akiver/cs-demo-manager.com/docs/06-faq.md

 No.

+## I have visual glitches

+If you encounter visual issues like in [this issue](https://github.com/akiver/cs-demo-manager/discussions/1055), try to disable hardware acceleration from the **UI application settings**.

 ## Anti-virus reports

 CS:DM ships with four executables: [`cs-demo-manager.exe`](https://github.com/akiver/cs-demo-manager), [`csda.exe`](https://github.com/akiver/cs-demo-analyzer), [`csgove.exe`](https://github.com/akiver/csgo-voice-extractor), and [`boiler-writter.exe`](https://github.com/akiver/boiler-writter).
 Some antivirus may flag one or more of these as malicious (false positives).